Aboriginal land, native title and heritage

 The

-Northern Territory Aboriginal Sacred Sites Act (NT) established the Aboriginal Areas Protection Authority which maintains a register of sites which are sacred to Aboriginal people.
-It is an offence to enter, remain on, or desecrate a sacred site (regardless of whether registered), with maximum penalties of a $10,000 fine or 12 months imprisonment for an individual and a $20,000 fine for a corporation.
+Northern Territory Aboriginal Sacred Sites Act 1989 (NT) established the Aboriginal Areas Protection Authority which maintains a register of sites which are sacred to Aboriginal people.
+Sacred sites are protected whether or not they have been registered by the Authority.
+It is an offence to enter, remain on, or desecrate a sacred site (regardless of whether registered), with maximum penalties of a $74,000 fine (400 penalty units) or 2 years imprisonment for an individual and a $370,000 fine (2,000 penalty units) for a corporation.
 The Act contains a process whereby the Authority may issue a certificate authorising development where satisfied that it can proceed without damage or interference to a sacred site, or where an agreement has been reached with Aboriginal custodians.
-The Minister may override any refusal by the Authority to grant a certificate.
+A certificate cannot authorise desecration of a sacred site.
+The Minister may override any refusal by the Authority to grant a certificate, a power which has been very rarely exercised.

 The

-Aboriginal and Torres Strait Islander Heritage Protection Act 1984 (Cth) applies where NT laws (or State laws) or actions under those laws, in the opinion of the Commonwealth Minister for Indigenous Affairs, have not adequately protected sites and objects of particular significance to Aborigines under Aboriginal tradition.
+Aboriginal and Torres Strait Islander Heritage Protection Act 1984 (Cth) applies where NT laws (or State laws) or actions under those laws, in the opinion of the responsible Commonwealth Minister (currently the Minister for the Environment and Water), have not adequately protected sites and objects of particular significance to Aboriginal people under Aboriginal tradition.
 The Commonwealth Minister by declaration may protect such sites or objects.
-In 1992 a declaration protected sites on the Todd River at Alice Springs, thus preventing the construction of a dam.
+In 1992 a declaration protected sites on the Todd River north of Alice Springs, thus preventing the construction of a dam.

 Formerly, Aboriginal sites could be nominated for inclusion on the Register of the National Estate under the